Wordpress Membership Plugin - MemberWing. And it’s free!

 cd /etc/default/

-sudo wget -O php-fastcgi http://www.mensk.com/uploads/php-fastcgi.txt
+sudo wget -O php-fastcgi https://www.mensk.com/uploads/php-fastcgi.txt

 cd /etc/init.d/

-sudo wget -O php-fastcgi http://www.mensk.com/uploads/php-fastcgi.rc.txt
+sudo wget -O php-fastcgi https://www.mensk.com/uploads/php-fastcgi.rc.txt

 sudo chmod +x php-fastcgi